kkyuri0419/data-mining-project-2026/README.md

-/data_preprocessed     data that are preprocessed from the raw data for analysis /data_raw               output datasets (not tracked/pushed by git) /report               final report and visualizations /scripts            R scripts for data collection, cleaning, and analysis README.md   project description
+/data_preprocessed     data that are preprocessed from the raw data for analysis /data_raw               output datasets (not tracked/pushed by git) /report               final report
+/figures              visualizations
+/scripts            R scripts for data collection, cleaning, and analysis README.md   project description